 Cost-plus contracts, otherwise known as cost-reimbursement contracts, involve the owner paying the contractor for the costs incurred during the project plus a set amount of money for profit, which can be determined by a percentage of the total price of the project.

-The costs covered by cost-plus contracts can involve direct costs (i.e. direct labor and materials), indirect costs (i.e. office space, travel, and communication expenses), and profit (i.e. the agreed upon fee or markup).
+The costs covered by cost-plus contracts can involve direct costs like labor and materials, indirect costs like travel, insurance, or overhead, and profit.

 Unit price contracts divide the total work required to complete a project into separate units.
 They are also known as measurement contracts, measure and pay contracts, or remeasurement contracts.
 The contractor provides the owner with price estimates for each unit of work, rather than an estimate for the project as a whole.